Unidata/netcdf-c/docs/nczarr.md

 accepted for back compatibility.

-2. The legal values of an attribute has been extended to include arbitrary JSON expressions; see Appendix G for more details.
+2. The legal values of an attribute has been extended to include arbitrary JSON expressions; see Appendix D for more details.

 # Point of Contact {#nczarr_poc}